 - Select "Standard" softkey.

 A menu to select a standard opens.

 - Select the standard you require.

 The R&S ZNH takes the selected standard into account.
-The currently active stan-
+The currently active standard is displayed in the display header.

 Taking additional attenuation into account